Introducing Album Motion on Apple Music

 Where Album Motion Artwork Shows Up

 Your album motion will appear on the Album Page on iPhone, iPad, and Mac, as well as on smart TVs.
 Motion on the album page is an opportunity to surprise and delight your fans with a beautiful and expressive moving version of your album art.
-Your album motion may also appear on the Listen Now tab, which is based on a user’s music preferences.
+Your album motion may also appear on the Home tab, which is based on a user’s music preferences.

 Example of album motion artwork on an iPhone and iPad.